LicensePro

 How to Apply: Step-by-Step

 Collect all necessary paperwork including owner’s legal name and social security number (or ein), local business license application, dba filing if using a trade name.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

 File your sole proprietorship registration application with the Atlanta city clerk or licensing department.
-Many Georgia municipalities now accept online applications.
+Many Georgia municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $30–$300 (typical range for Atlanta).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes Same day to 2 weeks in Atlanta.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Need Help With Your Sole Prop Filing in Atlanta?